 Callie Schweitzer is a senior editor at LinkedIn, where she leads the editorial coverage of the marketing industry for the platform’s 690+ million global members.

-According to Callie, this how to use social media to build your personal brand:
+According to Callie, this is how to use social media to build your personal brand: